Table of Contents[Hide][Show]

 Needless to say, I won’t be using a Fitbit type of scale again in the future!

-Use of a Fitbit Like Device is a Personal Decision
+Electronic Weight Loss Device Use is a Personal Decision

 While choosing to use products like the Fitbit ultimately is a personal decision like whether or not to put a cellphone up to your head, in my book, it seems important to learn to switch off from our constant exposure to electronic devices and EMF radiation.